The 6 Best Orthopedic Pillows for Side Sleepers

 The BEST Memory Foam (Non-Contoured) Pillow for Side Sleepers

 The Coop Home Goods Shredded Memory Foam Pillow is possibly the best memory foam (non-contoured) pillow for side sleepers, and here’s why:

 1. Though this pillow is made with memory foam, it is shredded so you can fully adjust the height of your pillow, just like with a Buckwheat pillow.
 It feels like a lumpy flour bag but is not too firm.

 2. Contoured memory foam pillows tend to act as heat traps.
 This pillow allows for greater ventilation and can be custom shaped for all sleeping positions.

 4. Made with CertiPur-US Certified visco-elastic Memory Foam.

 7. Guaranteed to not flatten with 5 years warranty

 10. It is made in the USA

 Bottom line – this shredded memory foam pillow provides the shapeability and breathability of a down pillow, with the support of Memory Foam.

-Latex pillows tend to be soft yet supportive enough to relieve neck and shoulder pain at night and contours to your head and neck. these pillows are tough.
+Latex pillows tend to be soft yet supportive enough to relieve neck and shoulder pain at night and contour to your head and neck. these pillows are tough.
 They don’t flatten, they don’t sink, they just bounce back.